parhampr/MediChain2.0/installation.md

 ## Pre-requisites

-Before begining, developers should confirm that they have installed all the prerequisites below on the platform where HLF framework will run
+Before beginning, developers should confirm that they have installed all the prerequisites below on the platform where HLF framework will run

 - [Install Git](https://git-scm.com/downloads)
 - [Install cURL](https://curl.se/download.html)